-However, new research coming from academics in Morocco and Canada suggest that we have nothing to worry about.
+However, new research coming from academics in Morocco and Canada suggests that globalization is certainly not killing our cultures.

 Abderrahman Hassi of the School of Business Administration, Al Akhawayn University in Morocco and Giovanna Storti of Employment and Social Development Canada, in Canada, have recenlty released findings of their paper, Interplay between the convoluting forces of culture and globalisation, published in the Journal for Global Business Advancement.